A Better Way to Manage Microsoft Teams Policies with Bulk Edit

 A Better(?)
 Way

 Our immediate first thought was that there must be a way to report on policy membership in PowerShell.
 First, we checked the Teams PowerShell module.
 Unfortunately, this module is still relatively new and does not offer much functionality outside of global settings and creating/removing policies.
+There has to be a better way to bulk edit a Microsoft Teams Policy.

 Instead, we looked to the Skype for Business PowerShell module.
 This old module allows for full management of all Teams policies as well as adding/removing users and changing policy settings.